British shoppers may pay high price from horsemeat scandal

 “We might be speaking about a couple of pence on an item, because this is a game about volume.”

-That would add to food price inflation, already running at 4.9 percent in the 12 weeks to January 20 as a result of high commodity prices, according to market researcher Kantar, causing a further squeeze on the budgets of shoppers reeling from meager wage rises and government austerity measures.
+That would add to food price inflation, already running at 4.9 percent in the 12 weeks to Jan.
+20 as a result of high commodity prices, according to market researcher Kantar, causing a further squeeze on the budgets of shoppers reeling from meagre wage rises and government austerity measures.

 That is a scenario lawmakers fear.

-Food experts say globalization has helped the food industry grow, but has also created a vast system which has fuelled the risk of adulteration.
+Food experts say globalisation has helped the food industry grow, but has also created a vast system which has fuelled the risk of adulteration.

 Mark Price, managing director of upmarket British grocer Waitrose, told Reuters the horsemeat scandal was the inevitable result of big grocers putting pressure on suppliers.